ICPSquad/Documentation/engage/events.md

 description: Give me some fun.
 ---

-# 🎪 Events
+# 🎪 Events & Branded Items

 Events are actions that are organized by the community and have a role and impact in the gameplay.

-It can be fully online event or even physical events.
-They are usually the occasion to get your hand on special edition accessories & legendary characters.
+They can be fully online event or even physical events.
+These are rare opportunities to get your hands on special edition accessories & legendary characters.

+Branded items are Essences and Accesories themed with the brand of a partner project.
+These represent an exciting new type of "digital merchandising" for the Internet Computer ecosystem which has never been done before.

-### Branded merchandises
+### Branded Essences & Accessories

 The internal economy is based on 6 materials.
-Those materials are the raw base for our economy and will be airdropped regularly trough our leaderboard and reward system.
+These materials are the foundation of our economy and are airdropped regularly trough our leaderboard and monthly reward system.

 ![Cloth](<../.gitbook/assets/Capture d’écran 2022-06-09 à 06.03.11 (1).png>) ![Wood](<../.gitbook/assets/Capture d’écran 2022-06-09 à 06.03.20 (1).png>) ![Metal](<../.gitbook/assets/Capture d’écran 2022-06-09 à 06.03.30.png>) ![Glass](<../.gitbook/assets/Capture d’écran 2022-06-09 à 06.03.40 (1).png>) ![Circuit](<../.gitbook/assets/Capture d’écran 2022-06-09 à 06.03.53 (1).png>) ![Dfinity-stone](<../.gitbook/assets/Capture d’écran 2022-06-09 à 06.04.07.png>)

-However, exist also what are known has **branded materials** & **branded accessories**.&#x20;
+However, there will also be **brand essences** & **branded accessories**.&#x20;

-Those materials are a way to integrate and communicate with other ecosystems.
-Here's an example with two of the most popular projects on the Internet Computer : **Cronic** & **ICPunk**.
+An essence is a special type of material which can be used to mint branded accessories.
+This gives provides a way to integrate other brands within ecosystems.
+Here's an example with two of the most popular projects on the Internet Computer: **Cronic** & **ICPunk**.

 ![Cronic](<../.gitbook/assets/Capture d’écran 2022-06-09 à 06.04.27.png>) ![ICPunk](<../.gitbook/assets/Capture d’écran 2022-06-09 à 06.04.39.png>)

-Those materials will be airdropped during **events.
+These essences will be airdropped during **contests or events hosted by our partner.
 The goal of those events is to incentivise squad members to discover and play around with dApps of those ecosystems.**&#x20;

-Those materials can later be used to create **branded accessories**.
-Those accessories have all the properties of normal accessories but they have a different card template that makes them super distinctive.&#x20;
+These materials can later be used to create **branded accessories**.
+These accessories have all the properties of normal accessories, but they have new artwork and a different card template that makes them super distinctive.&#x20;

 ![👀](<../.gitbook/assets/Capture d’écran 2022-06-09 à 06.14.00.png>)

 You will also notice that the logo of the accessory is part of the card.&#x20;

-The **recipes** for those accessories will require branded merchandise that will requires engagement with this ecosystem to get your hands on it.
-This is the best way to show your support for a team or a cool new dapp.
+The **recipes** for these branded accessories require brand essences, and to collect those players will need to engage with the ecosystem.
+This is the best way to show your support for a specific community or a cool new dapp.

-_In the future, each dapp will be free to create his own branded merchandise and offer special benefits to their fans._
+_In the future, each dapp will be free to create their own branded merchandise and offer special benefits to their fans._

 ### Community events

-This game is part of a larger [community initiative](https://www.dfinitycommunity.com/introducing-dfinity-community/) that aims to make a big difference and impact in the world and help the IC grow.
+This NFT project is part of a larger [community initiative](https://www.dfinitycommunity.com/introducing-dfinity-community/) that aims to make a big impact and help the Internet Computer grow.

-This community has ambitions to organise a lot range of initiatives from hackathon, meetings, education or merchandise.
+This community has ambitions to organise a lot of different initiatives, including hackathons, bootcamps, and conferences.

 _This game will be used as a fun way to connect events and create a rich history of all initiatives_**.**

-Events will make the game even more dynamic and living that is possible.
-It will generally be unique opportunities to win prizes, learn and meet other community members.
+Events will make the game even more dynamic and alive.
+We want to create unique opportunities to win prizes, learn, and meet other community members.

 ### History

 **Motoko Bootcamp 2022 (March 5th - March 13th)**

-Noticing the clear lack of talents and educational ressources in the ecosystem.
-Isaac had an idea to address this in the short-term.
+Noticing the clear shortage of dev talent and educational ressources in the ecosystem.
+Isaac (one of our team members) had an idea to address this in the short-term.

 ![💡](<../.gitbook/assets/Capture d’écran 2022-06-09 à 06.34.10.png>)

-After a few months of preparation and a **community grant** from _Dfinity this event was k_ickstarted on the 5th of March and lasted for 1 week.
+After a few months of preparation and a **community grant** from _Dfinity Foundation_ this event was kickstarted on the 5th of March and lasted for 1 week.
 Everything took place online.

+657 students registered and 168 of those students fully enrolled to devote themselves to full time participation during the event.
+During the event we hosted 36 lectures and mentorship sessions from 20 of the top Dev Mentors in the ecosystem!

 ![🏁](<../.gitbook/assets/Capture d’écran 2022-06-09 à 06.37.55 (1).png>)

-This event was an incredible opportunities to learn to build dApps and to put together many members of the community.
-This also also the occasion to get some great **memes.**
+This event was an incredible opportunity to learn to build dApps on the Internet Computer and make connections with others in the community.
+This was also a great source of **memes.**

 ![](<../.gitbook/assets/hard (2).png>) ![](../.gitbook/assets/team.jpeg) ![](../.gitbook/assets/teamwork.png)